-So k-nn uses other observations that are "near" to try to classify new observations.
+The machine learning technique called "K Nearest Neighbors" or "k-nn" uses other observations that are "nearby" to try to classify new observations.

 What does "near" mean?
 If we have a list of numeric data then the temptation is to just use simple distance (typically Euclidean).
 There are two aspects to this choice: first, what variables are helpful in classification; second, how are these variables scaled?
 The choice of what variables is a bit tricky since we want to find some good ones but not too many (too many, relative to the size of the data, gets into the "curse of dimensionality" and there are usually few neighbors).
 That usually requires a bit of background knowledge - this is called "machine learning" but it's actually strongly human-controlled machine learning (so cyborg learning?).